cooperchris17/yt_MDA_Cluster/README.md

 # yt_MDA_Cluster

-This is a companion repository for the PhD thesis "The identification and evaluation of informal YouTube videos as optimal resources for teaching conversational English" by Christopher R. Cooper
+This is a companion repository for the PhD thesis "The identification and evaluation of informal YouTube videos as optimal resources for teaching conversational English" by Christopher R. Cooper (currently under review)

 The process was piloted in the following paper: